 This collection contains variables from the Brennan Center for Justice at the New York University School of Law.
 For additional information, please visit the Brennan Center For Justice Web site.

 For additional information regarding this study, please visit The Center for Information and Research on Civic Learning and Engagement Web site .

-Study Design: The survey used three parallel forms, each contained 75 questions.
+Study Design: The survey used three parallel forms, each containing 75 questions.
 All respondents answered the core set of 45 questions.
 Other questions were split among the three forms such that each form contained 2 of 3 "blocks" of questions, resulting in 30 additional questions.
 Thus, the sample universe sizes range from approximately 2,900 to the full 4,483.

 Sample: The sample was collected via Random Digit Dialing conducted by Universal Survey, Inc. Two-thirds of the respondents were drawn from cell-phone numbers and the remainder from land-line numbers.
 There was an oversample of African American and Hispanic respondents.